maguowei/awesome-stars/README.md

 * [govendor](https://github.com/kardianos/govendor) - Go vendor tool that works with the standard vendor file.
 * [qb](https://github.com/aacanakin/qb) - The database toolkit for go
 * [torus](https://github.com/coreos/torus) - Torus Distributed Storage
-* [hydra](https://github.com/ory-am/hydra) - Run your own cloud native low-latency high troughput OAuth2 and OpenID Connect provider.
+* [hydra](https://github.com/ory-am/hydra) - Run your very own api-only cloud native OAuth2 and OpenID Connect provider within minutes.
+Integrates with existing authentication mechanisms.
 Written in Google Go.
 * [traefik](https://github.com/containous/traefik) - Træfɪk, a modern reverse proxy
 * [gor](https://github.com/buger/gor) - Gor is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.
 * [kit](https://github.com/go-kit/kit) - A standard library for microservices.